 Summing up: Why You Should Care About Spatial Order

 The purpose of this article was to dive into the subject of spatial order and explain the different types of spatial ordering in speech and the way that they are constructed in language.
 We also explained the importance of spatial order in speech, when it is important, and how you can use it to your advantage.
 In short, spatial order is the way in which sounds in a sentence are positioned in time.
 Understanding spatial order is crucial for correctly interpreting sentences, as well as for correctly putting your thoughts into words.
-Now, you know a bit more about spatial order and how it works, which means you can start looking for ways to implement spatial order in your own writing.
+Now you know a bit more about spatial order and how it works, so you can start looking for ways to implement spatial order in your writing.

 In this article, we explored the topic of spatial order in speech from several different angles.
 We saw how spatial order is formed in sentences and how it is naturally learned at an early age.
 We also took a closer look at how spatial order plays a crucial role in reading and writing.
 From all of these details, we can conclude that spatial order is incredibly important and should be implemented in all speech programs, whether you want to deliver speeches, essays, poetry, or any other form of written speech.